Twente: Food

 Although Twente has always been part of larger cultural areas, borrowing and adopting food traditions, there are a number of traditional "typically Twents" dishes and snacks.
 One of the nationally most-renowned foods from Twente is the kreantewegge.
 This is a type of currant bread, that is traditionally baked to celebrate the birth of children.
 The kreantewegge was usually a long loaf, sometimes extending over as much as one meter, cut into thick slices.
 It is currently still a popular accompaniment with a cup of coffee, though it is no longer exclusively linked to child birth.

 Another typically Twents food is bakleaverworst (roughly translated as baked liver sausage), mostly abbreviated to bakworst.
 This is a spicy pork sausage, usually approximately 15 cm in diameter.
 The sausage is cut into 1 cm slices and baked.
 It is not usually served for dinner, but is often eaten for lunch, on a sandwich.
 It is mainly a seasonal product; as it is a hot and hearty snack, it is only available during the winters.

 There are several dishes that are often termed "typically Twents", although they are not much served today.
 Examples include stip in de pan and balkenbriej.

 Perhaps the best internationally known beverage from Twente is Grolsch lager.
 Though it is originally from the town of Groenlo which is in the adjacent Achterhoek region, the brewery moved to Boekelo near Enschede.
 It is therefore currently often considered a Twents brand.
 A relatively new brand of lager, Twents Bier, is brewed in the town of Beckum.
 Twente also has a longstanding tradition of distilling bitters.
 There are many locally distilled bitters, which are often produced and consumed for special occasions and celebrations.
 Often, they aren't for sale outside the home village.

 Though Twents families traditionally ate potatoes, vegetables and meat for dinner, the influx of many immigrants from all over the world to Twente, who brought with them their own food traditions, has broadened the average Twenteman's nutritional horizon.

 Architecture

+Twente is a region with rural areas and urban centres, both of which have developed distinct architectural traditions, while the region is also known for its contemporary architecture.